Part II: Adjustable Index Annuity Rates

 The truth is that rates change every year for fundamental reasons, not based on someone’s mood.
 The price of bond funds changes daily, up or down.
 The price of stocks and dividends paid change constantly as well.
 Sure, you can sell a stock or bond at the current price at the moment you decide the terms don’t work.
 If so, what else would you buy?
 Maybe a bond that yields less or a stock at a higher price that creates a lower effective dividend?

 There are many ways to poke holes in my argument based on bond yields and stock dividends but I’ll just come right back and talk about the volatility associated with either.
 The biggest reason I’m right is because I’m talking about something that definitely doesn’t fluctuate in value.
 It only goes up.
-Although there are several advisors who will take a different approach, this solution is for those people who want justification for taking the path of true stability for some assets.
+Although several advisors will take a different approach, this solution is for those people who want justification for taking the path of true stability for some assets.

-Last week I heard from someone who decided not to buy a few years ago because he thought rates would drop without notice and the insurance company would work the game against him.
+Several years ago, one person decided not to buy a few years ago because he thought rates would drop without notice and the insurance company would work the game against him.
 I have sold several similar contracts since then so I looked up the illustration from the initial proposal, wondering how much rates have changed since then.

 When I saw that I realized that those were pretty good rates and that anyone now would be crazy to pass those up.
 Then I realized that there were a few other people who did in fact buy the same recommendation at that time.
 I looked up one contract and found something that many might consider to be unbelievable…

 The following numbers are from a contract that was issued in October 2017 so the timeline, given IRA transfer times, lines up perfectly with the illustrated rates from above.
-This from the 2020 renewal letter so these rates are what is available entering the fourth contract year.
+This is from the 2020 renewal letter so these rates are what is available entering the fourth contract year.

 Here is objective proof that rates can in fact rise as well as drop, so long as certain economic conditions are met.
 It is an adjustable rate that works in your favor just as easily as it can work against you.
 It’s the same contract in both cases, one illustrated just two weeks before the other was issued.
 My goal for each person was to find a solid growth contract and I think I did a pretty good job.